 - Every manager must introduce a player in each round, with the exception of the auctioneer.

-- If a manager tries to introduce a player outside of his 20-second timeframe, either before the last player sale is recorded or when it is not his turn, they will get sin binned.
+- If a manager tries to introduce a player outside of his 20-second timeframe, either before the last player sale is recorded or when it is not their turn, they will get sin binned.

 - Any manager bidding point five after £1m will get sin binned.